-Jesus and the New Testament leaders needed ways to metaphorically express the ethos of God’s new community.
+Jesus and the New Testament leaders needed ways to express metaphorically the ethos of God’s new community.
 Family and household became dominant metaphors.
 There were instances of the household image in the Old Testament but nothing like the rich imagery we see in the New Testament.

 The Essenes, as evidenced by the Qumran community, also employed the fictive family metaphor.
 They frequently used sibling terminology and pictured God as their intimate father.
 However, the use of the metaphor solidified internal commitments and excluded outsiders.
-It was barrier against a hostile world beyond the boundaries of the community.
+It was a barrier against a hostile world beyond the boundaries of the community.

 Jesus came as the Son of God the Father.
 This was a direct challenge to the idea of Caesar as the son of God but it also communicated much about who Jesus was.
 He carried the full authority of his father and was a living image of the character of his father, just as a Roman or Near Eastern son would have been for his earthly father.